jokogarcia/p-ratelimit/README.md

 > Makes sure you don’t call rate-limited APIs too quickly.

+I forked this from the [original repo ](https://github.com/natesilva/p-ratelimit/) to update the redis dependency to a more recent one.
+I also removed support for ioredis.

 This is an easy-to-use utility for calling rate-limited APIs.
 It will prevent you from exceeding rate limits by queueing requests that would go over your rate limit quota.

 Rate-limits can be applied across multiple servers if you use Redis.